-The produced waters are expected to be a brine; the brine fluid samples would be collected in 1,000-liter IBC containers.
+The brine fluid samples would be collected in 1,000-liter IBC containers and sent to a laboratory for chemical analysis of the constituents contained in the brine fluids.
 Clastic intervals with higher formation pressures would have artesian flow and produce more water therefore the sample size collected would be larger than those intervals with lower formation pressures and no artesian flow.
 The maximum amount of fluid collected for testing from each well would be 4,300 liters (1,136 gallons).